maheenmmzafeer/my-platform-site/README.md

 # Finxa Commerce Marketing Site 🚀

-A modern, responsive marketing website built using **Next.js**, **TypeScript**, and **Tailwind CSS**.
+A modern, responsive marketing website built using **Next.js**, **TypeScript** and **Tailwind CSS**.
 This project was developed as part of an internship to demonstrate modern frontend development practices and deployment workflows.

 ---

 ## 🌐 Overview

-Finxa Commerce is a multi-page marketing website designed to present services, pricing, and company information in a clean and user-friendly interface.
-The application follows a component-based architecture and focuses on performance, responsiveness, and maintainability.
+Finxa Commerce is a multi-page marketing website designed to present services, pricing and company information in a clean and user-friendly interface.
+The application follows a component-based architecture and focuses on performance, responsiveness and maintainability.

 ---